Italy Job Search

 Italian is the official language.
 Most Italians do not speak English well, however English in business is quite common.
 It is no problem to write your application in English, although knowledge of Italian is expected as it is considered necessary to cope with daily office life and life outside work.
 So, sign-up for Italian classes as it will give you an obvious advantage when applying in Italy.

 Many people believe that having studied the Italian language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass a job interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass a job interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Many jobs in Italy are not advertised in traditional forms at all.
 More than half of all work in Italy is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.